The future is leaning towards renewable energy.

 The downside to this approach is that you’ll be investing in both winners and losers.
 Some of the under-performers will drag the indices down compared to how some of the strongest names will likely perform.

-Plus, most of these ETFs are weighted by market cap rather than equally-weighted, which means they continually buy high and sell low.
+Plus, most of these ETFs are weighted by market cap rather than equally-weighted, which means they invest more heavily in the most highly-valued (often over-valued) companies.

 4) Mining Companies